 Top Speaker Categories for Different Event Types

 Executive Strategy Events require speakers who can articulate AI's business impact to C-level audiences.
 These speakers focus on competitive advantages, market positioning, and strategic planning rather than technical implementation details.
-They typically command fees of $25,000-$75,000 for keynote presentations and often have backgrounds as former supply chain executives at major corporations.
+They typically command premium fees for keynote presentations and often have backgrounds as former supply chain executives at major corporations or as technology leaders who've deployed AI at scale.

 Operational Conferences need speakers who can dive into implementation specifics.
 These experts discuss integration challenges, change management strategies, and performance metrics.
 They're often current or former practitioners who've managed AI deployments at companies like UPS, FedEx, or major retailers.
-Their fees typically range from $15,000-$40,000, and they often provide more interactive, workshop-style presentations.
+They often provide more interactive, workshop-style presentations that give attendees frameworks they can apply immediately.

 Technical Symposiums benefit from speakers with deep expertise in specific AI applications like machine learning algorithms for demand sensing or computer vision for autonomous vehicles.
 These speakers often have PhD-level expertise and can engage with highly technical audiences.
-They command $10,000-$30,000 fees and frequently include detailed case studies and data analysis.
+They frequently include detailed case studies and data analysis that technical teams can evaluate critically.

 Industry-Specific Events require speakers with domain expertise in particular sectors.
 A pharmaceutical supply chain conference needs someone who understands cold chain logistics and regulatory compliance, while an automotive event requires expertise in just-in-time manufacturing and supplier networks.